Types of Cabinets

 Choosing the right type of kitchen cabinet can be a daunting task as cabinets come in endless styles and types; stock, custom, semi custom, shaker, flat, tall cabinets, base cabinets, recessed panel – the list goes on.
 Most kitchen cabinets are simple and can be chosen for their simplicity, while others, like custom cabinets, show-off that elegance and luxury.
 This guide will help you to understand how most of the kitchen cabinet styles you see are actually related to each other.
 Essentially you’ll be able to pick the perfect cabinet design that fits the decorative theme of your kitchen.

 Kitchen cabinets are one of the most important elements of any kitchen redesign.
 They can make or break or a kitchen, and at the same time, easily chew up close to half of your budget.
 So it’s worth putting a lot of time and thought into selecting the best type of kitchen cabinet for your home’s décor.
 A skilled designer can walk you through understanding different types of cabinetry and choosing the best cabinets for your new kitchen.
+There are also plenty of free/paid design tools to help you visualize how new cabinetry can look within the layout of your kitchen.
 This article is dedicated to sharing some of the practical examples and tips that we provide our customers when it comes to helping them choose the ideal wall cabinets for their kitchen.

 Types of Doors